raqueladaia/AxoDen/README.md

 ## TODOs

 - [ ] add one figure from the paper here that describes what AxoDen does
-- [ ] set up github token to make it possible to upload release directly from gh action
+- [x] set up github token to make it possible to upload release directly from gh action
-- [ ] add `FLIT_PASSWORD` to github secrets to allow publish from gh action
+- [x] add `FLIT_PASSWORD` to github secrets to allow publish from gh action
-- [ ] Raquel to write quick overview here in README.md
+- [ ] Raquel to write quick overview (=intro of 2-3 sentences) here in README.md
 - [ ] Test deployed streamlit app with two concurrent users and 100+ files each
 - [ ] Decide on upload limit for deployed app
 - [ ] Add citation here once publication is submitted